immcantation/alakazam/docs/topics/getPositionQuality.md

 Description
 --------------------

-Given a data.frame with sequence quality scores in the form of a strings of comma separated numeric values, `getPositionQuality` will split the values by ',' and return a data.frame with the values for each position.
+`getPositionQuality` takes a data.frame with sequence quality scores in the form of a strings of comma separated numeric values, split the quality scores values by `","`,  and returns a data.frame with the values for each position.